department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <div class="feature" markdown="0">

+### Can I get compensation from VA?

-### To get compensation, one of these must be true about the deceased Servicemember or Veteran:
+You can get compensation if one of the descriptions below is true of the deceased Servicemember or Veteran and if you're eligible as a survivor or dependent.

+**One of these must describe the deceased:**
 - The Servicemember died while on active duty, active duty for training, or inactive-duty training.
 - The Veteran died from a service-connected illness or injury.
 - The Veteran didn’t die from a service-connected illness or injury, but was eligible to get VA compensation for a service-connected disability that VA rated as totally disabling: